bklynate/scraper-ui/README.md

 * Provide an ad free viewing experience for all your Anime viewing needs
 * Use a scalable architecture
+* Utilize Node & React best practices!
-* Utilize Node best practices and as much ES6+ as possible!
+* Utilize as much ES6+ as possible!
 * Write easy to follow, human readable code

 ### Instructions